Computing

 - George Dyson

-The teaching of computing is vital in developing active participants in a digital world.
+The teaching of computing is essential in developing active participants in a digital world.
 It is our intention to enable children to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.

 What will it look like in EYFS, KS1 and KS2?